Ayushi-tech-dev/C_Language_Projects/README.md

 ## 📌 Projects Included
 - **User Management System**: A simple CLI-based user registration and login system.
+- **Digital Clock**: A C program that displays the current time in 24-hour or 12-hour format.
 - **More projects coming soon...**

 ## 📜 License